RedisLabs/redisraft/docs/Deployment.md

     $ redis-cli -p 5001 RAFT.CLUSTER INIT
     OK a8c5ffb374268551fd4ad0188fedcf93

-The `OK` responses indicates that the cluster has been created.
+The `OK` response indicates that the cluster has been created.

 The response after the `OK` is the ID of the cluster (in this case, `a8c5ffb374268551fd4ad0188fedcf93`).
 Every RedisRaft cluster has a unique ID, which helps to prevent configuration mishaps such as reading the Raft log of the wrong cluster.